 What does the procedure look like?

-As with all aesthetic treatments, a preliminary consultation is first held to determine the expected expense and also to ask about the patient’s desired hairstyle.
+As with all hair loss treatments, a preliminary consultation is first held to determine the expected expense and also to ask about the patient’s desired hairstyle.
 The pigmenter will then draw the new hairline on the scalp and, if the patient is satisfied, begin work.

-Unlike hair transplantation, the main hair is not shaved for scalp pigmentation – unless the patient wants to wear such a hairstyle later.
-The initial treatment begins with a pigment test to determine which colour pigments are the best choice for the desired result.
-If desired, the scalp can be lightly numbed with an ointment, but most patients describe the procedure as almost painless even without it.
+Unlike hair transplantation, practitioners do not shave the main hair for scalp micropigmentation unless the patient chooses to wear that hairstyle later.
+The initial treatment starts with a pigment test to identify the most suitable color pigments for the desired result.
+If the patient wishes, the scalp can be lightly numbed with an ointment; however, most patients describe the procedure as almost painless even without it.

 The procedure is an outpatient treatment.
 And unlike hair transplantation, it is not a surgical procedure.
 The patient can therefore participate in everyday life again immediately after the hair pigmentation.
 Depending on the required effort, 3 to 4 sessions of one to four hours each may be necessary.